-Training and development for staff
+Theme 4: Training and development for staff

-Over half of the DHRs (19/33, 58%) made recommendations relating to training and development for staff.
-Most commonly, these were targeted towards Children's Social Care (9 DHRs), education (8 DHRs), LSCBs (5 DHRs) and CSPs (5 DHRs).
-Recommendations included: increasing or developing domestic abuse trainina (15 DHRs), improvements in supervision and team management arrangements (4 DHRs), training in child safeguarding (5 DHRs), and monitoring the effectiveness of training and supervision (3 DHRs).
+Recommendations relating to training and development for staff appeared in 58% of the DHRs (19/33).
+Most commonly, recommendations were targeted towards Children's Social Care (9 DHRs) and education (8 DHRs), but also LSCBs (5 DHRs) and CSPs (5 DHRs).
+Recommendations focused on:

+- increasing or developing domestic abuse training (15 DHRs), - improvements in supervision and team management arrangements (4 DHRs), - training in child safeguarding (5 DHRs), - monitoring the effectiveness of training and supervision (3 DHRs).